 -

-Know-how: You’ll need to be savvy about investing to ensure your SMSF is outperforming gains it could have made with a traditional superannuation company.
-You can appoint advisers or brokers to help you, but that will cost you money.
+You'll need to be a savvy investor to ensure your SMSF is outperforming gains it could have made with a traditional superannuation fund.
+You can appoint advisers or brokers to help, but that will cost money. -

-Paperwork: You will be required to meet all your record-keeping and reporting obligations, including annual tax returns, records of transactions and contributions.
-Relying on experts to handle this aspect will cost you money (but could be worth it).
+You'll be required to meet all record-keeping and reporting obligations of your SMSF, including annual tax returns, audits, and records of transactions and contributions.
+Relying on experts to handle this aspect will cost you money, but could very well be worth it. -

-Insurance: While regular super funds sometimes come with insurance coverage, you’ll need to independently source the life, total permanent disability and income protection insurance that you’ll need.
+While regular super funds sometimes come with insurance coverage, you'll need to independently source any life, total permanent disability, and income protection insurance if you go down the SMSF path.

 Speak to an SMSF lending specialist